Secretloong/napari-stereoTis/README.md

 ## License

-Distributed under the terms of the [BSD-3] license, "napari-stereoTis" is free and open source software.
+Distributed under the terms of the [Apache License 2.0], "napari-stereoTis" is free and open source software.

 ## Issues